Skip to main content

 • Free and open to all members of the Northwestern community

-• Events are mostly held online throughout the academic year
+• Events are mostly held online throughout the academic year (fall, winter, and spring quarters only)

 • Advanced registration is required to access the session.